 With the mitten removed, the glove is very elastic and flexible so it can be used in activities where precise movements of the fingers are required, as it is in photography.

 Opening the mitten is very easy and fast.
 However, the system of turning inside the mitten and closing requires a bit of practice.

-The price is adequate, especially when compared to other extreme insulating gloves that do not allow any type of mobility at a similar price.
+The price is worth it, especially compared to other extreme insulating gloves that do not allow any type of mobility at a similar price.
+You can also use the discount code: capturetheatlas18 to get a 10% off on any of their products.

 My opinion is that it is an essential product if you want to enjoy Arctic and extreme cold conditions photography.